Understanding Bird Nutrition for Better Health

 Seed Mixes

-Tip: Opt for seed mixes that incorporate pellets or dried fruits to enhance overall nutritional content.
-This approach provides a broader range of vitamins and minerals.
+Tip: Choose seed mixes that include pellets or dried fruits to improve the overall nutritional profile.
+This adds more vitamins and minerals to your bird’s diet.

 Pelleted Diets